janek-bieser/node-fwatch/README.md

 ## Example

-The example below watches for file changes of some Sass fiels inside the src directory.
+The example below watches for file changes of some Sass files inside the src directory.
 Everytime a file changes, `node-sass` is executed to recompile the Sass files.